DreamzUS/CarpentryBusiness/README.md

-# MarkDanielsCarpentry
+# Mark Daniels Carpentry
-A program coded for my college class which adds up the price of signs.
+A program coded for my college class which calculates the price of signs.

+Prompt:

 Mark Daniels is a carpenter who creates personalized house signs.
 He wants an application to compute the price of any sign a customer orders, based on the following factors: